 Vision Metron TFE Team Edition Extension Installation Tips and Info

-The Vision Metron TFE Team Edition Extension has quickly become our favorite aerobar upgrade for most triathlon bikes.
+The Vision Metron TFE Team Edition Extension and the updated TFE EVO Extensions have quickly become our favorite aerobar upgrade for most triathlon bikes.
 This post provides detailed insight into the fit and compatibility of the TFE Team extensions to help you make the most informed purchasing decision.
 Of course, if you find this information helpful, please consider purchasing the extensions from our site, as that directly supports our staff and business.

 - Comfort: They provide a significantly larger armpad and surface area compared to most stock options.